-Potato is added to a lot of Indian curries and gravies.
+Potatoes are added to a lot of Indian curries and gravies.
 I think we have this habit of adding potatoes to anything and everything.

+This Aloo Palak is one of my personal favorites.
+My mom used to make it a lot during winters when we would get really good fresh spinach in the market.
 In fact potatoes with any greens would be a constant feature on our table during winters.
 I have always enjoyed my greens and this aloo palak is something I make often.

 This recipe in a way is a reflection of what I grew up eating.
 Such simple sabzi like this aloo palak, dal and roti used to be my lunch and dinner every single day.